-The Walmart Republic is a collection of poems written collaboratively by Quraysh Ali Lansana (Associate Professor of English/Creative Writing at Chicago State University) and Christopher Stewart (Assistant Professor in the Graduate School of Library and Information Science at Dominican University).
+The Walmart Republic (Mongrel Empire Press, 2014) is a collection of poems written collaboratively by Quraysh Ali Lansana (Associate Professor of English/Creative Writing at Chicago State University) and Christopher Stewart (Assistant Professor in the Graduate School of Library and Information Science at Dominican University).
 The collection is divided into five sections; readers are introduced to each poet in the first two sections: the first features Stewart, the second Lansana.
 The last three sections include both poets; their poems blend together and speak to each other, but also, paint a larger picture of the American landscape.
 Both poets explore the heavy topics of decay and death, elegy, class, race, personal and political history, and humor.

 For this book, it is difficult to talk about each poet individually because the poems, particularly in the last three sections, become so deeply intertwined.
 Lansana’s and Stewart’s artistic styles create one large, provocative mosaic of images and cultural artifacts as well as personal and political memories.
 Each voice enhances the other: Lansana’s powerfully concise and improvisational style complements Stewart’s thick, stark narratives.
 The Walmart Republic contains so many thought-provoking elements it is impossible for one review to uncover them all.
 With each poem, more ideas are unpacked; the poetic situation grows more complex.